Profiles and Boreholes

 - In the prompt window, enter the following coordinates: (-1, 4) and (1, 4).
 Press enter to add the load.

-- The model should look as follows for Stage 4:
+The model should look as follows for Stage 4:

-FIELD STRESS
+2.6 FIELD STRESS

 For most problems involving a ground surface, it is recommended to use a gravity stress field.

-Select: Loading > Field Stress
+- Select: Loading > Field Stress

-Enter the above parameters and select OK.
+- Enter the above parameters.

-2.6 Mesh
+2.7 Mesh

-Select: Mesh > Mesh Setup
+- Select: Mesh > Mesh Setup

-Enter the following mesh parameters, then select Discretize, then Mesh:
+- Enter the following mesh parameters:

 The meshed model should look like this:

-2.7 Boundary Conditions
+2.8 Boundary Conditions

 Since this is a surface excavation model, we must specify that the ground surface is a free surface.
 This is done using the Free option in the toolbar or Displacements menu.

-Select: Displacements > Free
+- Select: Displacements > Free

-Select boundary segments to free: Use the mouse to select the segments representing the ground surface.
+- Select boundary segments to free.
+Use the mouse to select the segments representing the ground surface.
 Press Enter.

 The triangular pin symbols should now be gone from the ground surface indicating that it is free to move without restraint.

-Letās now specify the left and right edges of the external boundary as fixed in the X direction only (i.e. free to move in the Y-direction) and the lower edge as fixed in the Y direction only (i.e. free to move in the X-direction).
+Let’s now specify the left and right edges of the external boundary as fixed in the X direction only (i.e. free to move in the Y-direction) and the lower edge as fixed in the Y direction only (i.e. free to move in the X-direction).

-Select: Displacements > Restrain X
+- Select: Displacements > Restrain X

-- Select boundary segments to restrain in the X direction: Use the mouse to select the left and right edges of the external boundary.
+- Select boundary segments to restrain in the X direction.
+Use the mouse to select the left and right edges of the external boundary.
 Press Enter.

-Select: Displacements > Restrain Y
+- Select: Displacements > Restrain Y

-- Select boundary segments to restrain in the Y direction: Use the mouse to select the bottom edge of the external boundary.
+- Select boundary segments to restrain in the Y direction.
+Use the mouse to select the bottom edge of the external boundary.
 Press Enter.

 Next, the nodes at the bottom corners have rollers and they should be pinned:

-Select: Displacements > Restrain X,Y
+- Select: Displacements > Restrain X,Y

-Right-click the mouse and select Pick by Boundary Nodes from the popup menu.
+- Right-click the mouse and select Pick by Boundary Nodes from the popup menu.
 This will change the mode of restraint application from boundary segments to boundary nodes.

 - Select the lower left and lower right vertices of the external boundary.